 When it comes to travel, this greatly depends on where you are going and your method of transportation.

 If you are flying, the TSA says you can keep self-defense sprays and stun guns in your checked baggage, but you cannot have them in your carry-on.
-If you are going from one state to another, you just have to make sure that state isn’t one of the few that requires a permit to carry your stun gun or taser and if it is, make sure you get a permit ahead of time.
+If you are going from one state to another, you have to make sure that state isn’t one of the few that requires a permit to carry your stun gun or Taser, and if it is, make sure you get a permit ahead of time.

-In almost every state it’s perfectly legal to own one for the purposes of self-defense as a civilian.
-There are some specifications that prohibit use outside the home or prohibit you from pointing it at a peace officer or other specific personnel.
-Obviously, these are not for use for any situation other than personal defense, and there can be criminal charges associated with those people who violate any of these stun gun laws.
+In almost every state, it’s perfectly legal to own one for self-defense as a civilian.
+Some specifications prohibit use outside the home or you from pointing it at a peace officer or other personnel.
+These are not for use in any situation other than personal defense, and there can be criminal charges associated with those who violate any of these stun gun laws.